ua-dev-front/crossword-master/README.md

-# crossword-master
+# Crossword Master
-Crossword generator &amp; solver
+Crossword Master is a web crossword generator &amp; solver with an intuitive UI.